gizmo-cda/TeraViks-3145/README.md

 ## Methodology
 Engage kids in kindergarten through high school in exciting, Mentor-based, research and robotics programs that help them become science and technology leaders, as well as well-rounded contributors to society.

-Link to the [robot.py documentation](https://robotpy.readthedocs.io/en/stable/) we use to program the robot